fundamentals of community herbalism

 Separate from Integration Weeks, every four weeks students meet live with one or more instructors on Zoom for review, practice, discussion, and synthesis, or for an occasional guest teaching session.

 Two full break weeks are interspersed during the school year.
 These are true breaks, with no classes or study expectations.
 (Integration Weeks are considered active parts of the curriculum, not breaks.)
-Breaks fall on the weeks of June 1st and August 24th.

 Because Integration Weeks are built into the year, the program runs slightly longer than in previous years, concluding in mid-December rather than early November.